learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 Once it's downloaded and installed, open the app.
 You should see a screen inviting you to create an account or sign in.
 At the bottom of that screen, click the "Skip and go to the app" link.

-On the next screen, you should see a "Get Started" section on the right side; click the first option: "Create a request".
+On the next screen, you should see a "Get Started" section on the right side;
+click the first option: "Create a request".

 You should then see an input field starting with **GET** and containing the placeholder text _Enter request URL_.

 ![Get request
 bar](https://curriculum-content.s3.amazonaws.com/phase-1/communicating-with-the-server/get-request-bar.png)

-We're now ready to send requests to our server.
+We're now ready to send requests to our server!

 ## Retrieving Data from our JSON Server using Postman